GBDK 2020 Docs 4.3.0

 The support for VBL and LCD handlers is currently under consideration and subject to change in newer versions of gbdk-nes.

-Caveat: Make sure to call wait_vbl_done on every frame
+Caveat: Make sure to call vsync on every frame

-On the GB, the call to wait_vbl_done is an optional call that serves two purposes:
+On the GB, the call to vsync is an optional call that serves two purposes:

 1. It provides a consistent frame timing for your game